Do you want to develop and apply clean and effective energy technologies that will change the world?

 Variety of Courses

 Energy system design is a multidisciplinary specialization that includes science, engineering, and the development of policies that promote sustainable systems.
-You can choose from concentrations in civil power, transportation power, and microelectric power.
+Select from a wide array of courses to create your plan of study.
+You can choose from concentrations in Energy Generation, Distribution and Usage, Transportation Power, and Sustainable Chemical Conversion.

 The degree program has been developed to prepare engineers to design and implement energy systems for innovative applications by acquiring strengths in their engineering discipline, breadth in relevant engineering and science, and understanding of the critical role of the environment in energy systems, including economic factors.
 The program covers basic management issues and enables students to develop their ability to lead project teams.
 There is a significant and industrially relevant team project with industry or government participation.